Office of Academic Affairs

 Programs of Study

-Wilberforce University offers the Bachelors of Arts (BA) or Bachelors of Science (BS) in 23 degree-granting undergraduate programs of study (known as majors); 1 minor and the Masters of Science (MS) in 1 graduate program.
+Wilberforce University offers the Bachelor of Arts (BA) degree and Bachelor of Science (BS) degree in undergraduate programs of study (known as majors); 1 minor in Entrepreneurship, and a Master of Science (MS) degree in 1 graduate program of study.
 The following are the degree-granting programs of study:

 Computer Information Systems